opinionstage/opinionstage-wordpress-plugin/readme.txt

 == Installation ==

 1. Upload the "poll, quiz & list by Opinion Stage" plug-in to your blog (or search for it) and then install the "poll, quiz & list by Opinion Stage" plugin on your plug-ins page
-2. Active it to start creation polls, quizzes and lists from the polls, quiz & list creation dashboard
+2. Active it to start creating polls, quizzes and lists from the polls, quiz & list creation dashboard

 == Frequently Asked Questions ==